Ethan13310/ECS/README.md

 #### Receive an Event

-To receive and Event, you need to register it first :
+To receive an Event, you need to register it first :

 ```cpp
 void MySystem::buttonClickedHandler(ButtonClickedEvent const &evt)